fedotawa/FlashOEMLogo/README.md

   require the presence of /data/custom.bin file and takes image from /cust/media/oemlogo.mbn.

-  It allows to automatically crop images, resize them to 720x1280 and decrease color depth.
+  The app allows to automatically crop images, resize them to 720x1280 and decrease color depth.
   You also can flash oemlogo.mbn file directly if you use advanced color downsampling or dithering.